junxit/us-congress-bills-114/metadata.md

 - 2016-11-14 — Placed on the House Calendar, Calendar No. 157.
 - 2016-11-14 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-822.
 - 2016-11-14 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-822.
+- 2016-12-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-12-06 — Considered under suspension of the rules. (consideration: CR H7215)
+- 2016-12-06 — DEBATE - The House proceeded with forty minutes of debate on S. 3028.
+- 2016-12-06 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2016-12-07 — Considered as unfinished business. (consideration: CR H7301-7302)
+- 2016-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 8, 2 Present (Roll no. 612). (text: CR 12/7/2016 H7215)
+- 2016-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 8, 2 Present (Roll no. 612).(text: CR 12/7/2016 H7215)
+- 2016-12-12 — Presented to President.
+- 2016-12-12 — Presented to President.
+- 2016-12-14 — Became Public Law No: 114-272.
+- 2016-12-14 — Became Public Law No: 114-272.
+- 2016-12-14 — Signed by President.
+- 2016-12-14 — Signed by President.